Gordon Fairweather

 In 1978, he was made an Officer of the Order of Canada "for notable services to his country".
 In 2005, he was awarded the Order of New Brunswick.

 His cousin Elsie Wayne was also a member of the House of Commons and served as acting leader of the federal Progressive Conservative Party during 1998.

-A well-known Red Tory, he fought for abortion rights and bilingualism and against capital punishment.
+A well-known Red Tory, Fairweather supported abortion rights, bilingualism, the abolition of capital punishment, same-sex marriage, and was one of twelve Progressive Conservative members in Parliament to vote in favor of Bill C-150, a bill that decriminalized homossexuality.
 In June 1977 an amendment put forward by Gordon Fairweather to add sexual orientation to the Canadian Human Rights Act was defeated in committee: only Fairweather and Stuart Leggatt (NDP, who had introduced a similar amendment) voted in favour.
 When the Canadian Charter of Rights and Freedoms was being drafted, he urged addition to the Charter of protections based on physical handicap, marital status, and sexual orientation.

 In the 2004 election campaign, after the merger of the PC Party with the Canadian Alliance, he admitted he was struggling with the new party's social conservatism.
 "I'm a Red Tory and I'm anxious to see that the party is broadly based.
 The centre is where anyone who expects to form a government should be," said Fairweather.
 "I don't like seeing issues that have been long settled by the Supreme Court or the Constitution or time, being hauled out of the barn."

-Fairweather died on December 24, 2008, at the age of 85.
+Fairweather died on 24 December 2008, at the age of 85.